zulusiphephelo77-hub/AI-Workplace-Productivity-Assistant/README.md

 - Known limitations documented in the project write-up (e.g. risk of tone misjudgment in email generation, incomplete summaries from ambiguous meeting notes)

 ## Setup Instructions
-1. Clone this repository: `git clone <repo-url>`
+1. Visit the live deployed app: https://intellex-work.lovable.app — no installation needed
-2. Open the project in Lovable AI (or the deployed link, if applicable)
+2. Alternatively, clone this repository: `git clone <repo-url>` and open the project in Lovable AI
 3. No API keys required from the user — AI calls are handled within the app
 4. Navigate via the sidebar to access each feature